nfrisby/tcplugins-zurihac2020/outline.md

 ---

 <a name="cando"></a>
-# What typechecker plugins can do
+# What type checker plugins can do

 <a name="possible"></a>
 ## Example tasks which are possible